Jack Iverson

-John Brian Iverson (27 July 1915 – 23 October 1973), was an Australian cricketer who played in five Test matches from 1950 to 1951.
+John Brian Iverson (27 July 1915 – 23 October 1973) was an Australian cricketer who played in five Test matches from 1950 to 1951.
 He was known for his unique "bent finger" grip, with which he briefly perplexed batsmen across Australia as well as the touring English cricket team.
 His five Tests were all against England, in the 1950–51 series, but was forced to retire to look after his ailing father's business; he "could have the world's best batsmen at his mercy, if he could spare the time".

 Early years and Army service

-Iverson was born in St Kilda, Melbourne, and was a fast bowler at Geelong College where he was educated.
+John Brian Iverson was born on 27 July 1915, in St Kilda, Melbourne, and was a fast bowler at Geelong College where he was educated.
 His school career was notable for his dismissal of Lindsay Hassett with an inswinger in an inter-house match within his school, later to become his captain in both the Victorian and Australian teams.
 Iverson was to take no part in cricket for twelve years after graduation, and did not play first class cricket for another 15 years.
 Starting in 1933, Iverson became a jackaroo in the Mallee and later rose to become an assistant manager on a property of Essington Lewis at Tallarook.

 In 1939, he enlisted in the Australian Defence Force after the outbreak of the Second World War, and served in the anti-aircraft regiments of the Ninth Division in the Middle East, before being deployed to what is now Papua New Guinea.
 There, Sergeant Iverson developed an unorthodox method of spinning the ball, which he gripped between his thumb and middle finger.
 This enabled him to bowl a wide variety of deliveries, including off breaks, leg breaks and googlies, without any change of action.
 At this stage he was only playing socially in spontaneous recreation with other army colleagues.